openstack-archive/murano/doc/source/draft/enduser-guide/manage_applications.rst

 a required one, you can filter them by category, tags and words that the application name or description contains:

-In OpenStack dashboard, navigate to :menuselection:`Murano > Application Catalog
+In OpenStack dashboard, navigate to :menuselection:`Applications > Catalog
-> Applications`.
+> Browse`.

 The page is divided into two sections: